-Due to the guidance of my in-laws I had a survey completed on a house in County Durham in advance of instructing conveyancers.
-I have been advised that there is a flying freehold aspect to the house.
-My surveyor has said that some lenders tend not grant a loan on such a home.
+Due to the encouragement of my in-laws I had a survey completed on a house in County Durham in advance of instructing solicitors.
+I have been told that there is a flying freehold element to the house.
+Our surveyor has said that some banks tend not issue a mortgage on this type of property.

-It varies from the lender to lender.
-Santander has different instructions from Halifax.
-If you call us we can investigate further via the relevant mortgage company.
+It depends who your proposed lender is.
+Lloyds has different instructions for example to Birmingham Midshires.
+Should you wish to call us we can look into this further with the relevant mortgage company.
 If you lender is happy to lend one our lawyers can assist as they are accustomed to dealing with flying freeholds in County Durham.
 Conveyancing will be smoother if you use a solicitor in County Durham especially if they are accustomed to such properties in County Durham.